All Linux Distributions

 flatpak update && flatpak uninstall org.jasp.JASP && flatpak install org.jaspstats.JASP

-Installation under Ubuntu 18.04 (Bionic Beaver) can also be handled through a PPA.
+Installation of older version than 0.10 under Ubuntu 18.04 (Bionic Beaver) can also be handled through a PPA.
 JASP is available in a PPA for the latest long term support version 18.04 (Bionic Beaver).
 To install this it is also necessary to get some extra R packages installed on your computer.
 First you need to add a key to apt from your terminal:

 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys E084DAB9